tenable/cloud-security-training/lab-aws-poc-deploy-aws-imds-packet-analyzer/README.md

 And that's that!

-You've now remotely deployed and tested aws-imds-packet-analyzer.
+You've now deployed and tested aws-imds-packet-analyzer.
 You can imagine how far you can take this approach at scale.

 ### Clean-up